FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 These days, code that runs in the browser uses ES6 modules.
 Modules are defined with an [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) and taken into use with an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 However, Node.js uses so-called [CommonJS](https://en.wikipedia.org/wiki/CommonJS) modules.
 The reason for this is that the Node ecosystem had a need for modules long before JavaScript supported them in the language specification.
-At the time of writing this material, Node does not support ES6 modules, but support for them [is coming](https://nodejs.org/api/esm.html) somewhere down the road.
+Node supports now also the use of ES6 modules, but since the support is yet [not quite perfect](https://nodejs.org/api/esm.html#modules-ecmascript-modules) we'll stick to CommonJS modules.

 CommonJS modules function almost exactly like ES6 modules, at least as far as our needs in this course are concerned.